 Yes.
 Calming beds, puzzle toys, and noise-masking devices can reduce stress and distraction.

 Nighttime howling is often normal communication, especially in instinctive or breed-prone dogs.
 However, persistent, sudden, or distressed howling may signal medical or behavioral issues.
-Observing patterns, ruling out health problems, and applying environmental and behavioral strategies can help manage excessive night vocalization effectively.
+Observing patterns, ruling out health problems, and applying environmental and behavioural strategies can help manage excessive night vocalization effectively.

 Proper intervention balances instinct, comfort, and health, ensuring both your dog and household enjoy peaceful nights.